During the ten-week Internal Medicine Clerkship you will participate in many activities, briefly described below.

 During the clerkship students will not spend on average more than eighty (80) hours per week in required clinical and educational activities.

-Required activities include, but are not limited to, formal didactic teaching, hospital rounds and activities, out-patient clinic attendance, in-house and at home call, and attendance at examinations.
+Required activities include, but are not limited to, hospital rounds and activities, out-patient clinic attendance, and attendance at examinations.
 Required activities do not include personal study time or optional educational experiences.